 KV 06 Ramesses IX

 KV 09 Ramesses V and Ramesses VI (extra cost 80E)

 KV 11 Ramesses III /

 KV 62 Tutankhamen (extra cost - We did not visit this tomb)

 QV 52 Queen Tiki

-We finish our day by returning to the Emy Restaurant.
+We finished our day by returning to the Emy Restaurant.
 A cold beer and a chat with the owner, Mena.
-We buy a bottle of wine from him for the evening.
-It was not even over priced.
+We bought a bottle of wine from him for the evening.
+It was not even overpriced.
 We fly back to Cairo tomorrow.
 We chose to stay in Giza this time to give the Pyramids another try.